GRIDAPPSD/pyvvo/docs/rst_latex/load_modeling.rst

 and then calling the ``fit_for_all`` method.
 Note that the meta data described in \ref{flow:pull-meta-data} are required inputs for initializing a ``LoadModelManager``.
-Also note that the ``load_model`` module and associated code are in need of some more work, testing, and attention.
+Also note that the ``load_model`` module and associated code are in need of some more work, testing, *documentation*, and attention.

 Generally speaking, the flow chart above speaks for itself.
 However, some items that are worth elaborating on: